Body-cam video shows a Louisiana trooper beat a Black man with a flashlight 18 times: ‘I’m not resisting!’

 “He gonna be sore tomorrow for sure,” Brown reportedly wrote in a group text message.
 “LMAO … warms my heart knowing we could educate that young man.”

 Brown told investigators that hitting Bowman with a flashlight during the 2019 stop was a form of “pain compliance” so that Bowman would get into handcuffs.
-The U.S. Department of Justice is now investigating the interaction, according to the AP.
+The Justice Department is now investigating the interaction, according to the AP.

-The incident began when an Ouachita Parish, La., sheriff’s deputy tried to stop Bowman for veering into another lane, according to the deputy’s report.
+The incident began when a sheriff’s deputy in Ouachita Parish, La., tried to stop Bowman after he veered into another lane, according to the deputy’s report.
 Bowman allegedly ignored the deputy’s signals but eventually stopped at 1500 South 3rd Street in Monroe, according to the report.

 During the stop, the deputy immediately told Bowman to get out of his car and then attempted to handcuff him.
-Bowman allegedly tried to get back into his car, insisting he did nothing wrong.
+Bowman allegedly tried to get back into his car, insisting that he did nothing wrong.
 During a struggle, according to the report, Bowman punched the officer in the head.

 Bowman alleges in a lawsuit he filed in September 2020 that officers opened his car door and asked “whether he had anything on him.”
 The officers allegedly pulled him out of the vehicle as others arrived.
 Then they forced Bowman to the ground and kicked and hit him, according to the lawsuit.

-Bowman never resisted, he claims in his lawsuit.
+Bowman never resisted, he says in his lawsuit.
 Banks-Miley told The Post that Bowman was unarmed; the sheriff’s report mentions no weapons.

 Brown told investigators he showed up to the scene because he “was in the area and was trying to get involved,” the AP reported.